Dover ferry: Pupils wait hours to arrive for Easter trips

 The port said car volumes had built through the morning and there was a one-hour wait for them to get through border controls.

-P&O Ferries estimated one to two hour delays for cars trying to reach the port, and this morning it reported delays of two to three hours for coaches.
+P&O Ferries estimated one to two-hour delays for cars trying to reach the port, and this morning it reported delays of two to three hours for coaches.

 The port advised passengers to check with their ferry operator for updates, allow plenty of time for their journey and "ensure they have some food, drink and entertainment with them".

-Ysgol Plasmawr, in Cardiff, tweeted that its pupils arrived in France at 06:50 local time after a 12-hour coach wait.
+Ysgol Plasmawr, in Cardiff, tweeted to say its pupils had arrived in France at 06:50 local time after a 12-hour coach wait.

-St Joseph's High School, in Newport, tweeted that its pupils waited more than five-and-a-half hours until they made it France.
+St Joseph's High School, in Newport, said its pupils waited more than five-and-a-half hours until they made it to France.

-Cardiff's Radyr Comprehensive School, Stanwell School, Ysgol Plasmawr and Bishopton Comprehensive in Swansea have also said their pupils have arrived at their respective destinations for their Easter getaways.
+Stanwell School, in Penarth, Vale of Glamorgan, and Bishopton Comprehensive in Swansea have also said their pupils have arrived at their respective destinations for their Easter getaways.